MicrosoftJames/Featuristic/README.md

 # Predict using the classifier
 test_data = [
-    MyData("The battle of Stalingrad was a turning point in WW2.") # related to war ]
+    MyData("The battle of Stalingrad was a turning point in WW2.") # related to war, expected label is 1 ]

 test_feature_df = await extract_features(test_data, feature_definitions)